 An operating agreement containing business arrangements and operation agreements provides a governance template in cases of conflict.

 Even though it’s impossible for a single-member LLC to have an internal dispute, you should still write an operating agreement because single-member LLCs can be judged as sole proprietorships in litigation cases.

-In contrast, an operating agreement acts as a legal declaration outlining your LLCs structure, and it’s usable in court to prove that you and your LLC are separate entities, ensuring your limited liability protection.
+In contrast, an operating agreement acts as a legal declaration outlining your LLCs structure, and it’s usable in court to prove that you and your LLC are separate entities.
+Having an operating agreement may help convince the court to keep your limited liability protection intact.

 While there aren’t any rules outlining how to write an operating agreement, there are crucial elements every operating agreement should include to protect its members’ legal rights.